 Food Shelf & Meal Program Support

-Questions about our Bulk Food Program?
+Questions about our Food Shelf & Meal Program Support area of work?
 Please contact Trica Leland.

-The Food Group partners with agency partners to distribute culturally appropriate food to our diverse communities.
+The Food Group partners with 250+ food shelf and meal program partners to distribute culturally appropriate food to our diverse communities.
 Recent census data shows the percentage of Minnesotans who identify as Hispanic, Asian and African is on the rise—this change in demographics is also being seen in families in need.
-Culturally Equity programming provides foods that are not only nutritious, but also familiar and enjoyed by the families receiving them.
+Through our Cultural Equity programming, we provide foods that are not only nutritious, but also familiar and enjoyed by the families we serve.

 For information on how to get involved, contact Samty Xiong.

-The Food Group has a full time registered dietitian on staff who provides nutrition education and consulting to partner agencies and the people they serve.
+The Food Group leverages a full time registered dietitian on staff to provide nutrition education and consulting to partner agencies and the families they serve.
 These services include recipe creation, food demonstrations, product merchandising, and technical support in creating healthy food policies.
-The dietitian also provides nutritional analysis to all of The Food Group’s programs.
+Our dietitian also provides nutritional analysis for all of The Food Group’s programs to ensure that we are providing the healthiest foods possible to our community.

 For more information about the Nutritional Outreach program, please contact Karena Gacek.